Certified Associate in Project Management

-Certified Associate in Project Management (CAPM) is a credential offered by the Project Management Institute (PMI).
+Certified Associate in Project Management (CAPM) is a professional certification offered by the Project Management Institute (PMI).

 The CAPM is an entry-level certification for project practitioners.
 Designed for those with less project experience, the CAPM is intended to demonstrate candidates' understanding of the fundamental knowledge, terminology and processes of effective project management.

 Exam syllabus

 The CAPM exam is based on the A Guide to the Project Management Body of Knowledge, colloquially known as "The PMBOK Guide".

 The Certified Associate in Project Management (CAPM) Credential Handbook, notes the distribution of questions from the PMBOK: